Savings Tips

 Log onto your bank account, click on the “alerts” tab (which might be in “settings” or “profile”) and select the alerts you want to receive.
 You also could set up calendar alerts on your mobile phone to be notified when bills that must be paid manually are due as a reminder to pay them.

-However, you could use a more comprehensive tool such as Carefull, which provides 24/7 monitoring of bank, credit card and investment accounts for more than 30 types of money mistakes, unusual transactions and signs of fraud.
+However, you could use a more comprehensive tool such as Carefull, which provides 24/7 monitoring of bank, credit card and investment accounts for money mistakes, unusual transactions and signs of fraud.
 It will automatically alert you if it spots any suspicious activity.
 Taking advantage of technology will make it easier to stay on top of your finances.

 [ Keep Reading: How to Catch Small Money Mistakes Before They Become Big Problems ]